 - misconduct in dealing with our Staff;

-“PASS” means the Proof of Age Standards Scheme (www.pass-scheme.org.uk) that is endorsed by the Home Office, Police and Trading Standards.
+"PASS" means the Proof of Age Standards Scheme (www.pass-scheme.org.uk) which is endorsed by the UK Home Office, Police and Trading Standards.

 "Terms and Conditions" means these terms and conditions as amended from time to time;